mainkoon81/ooo-Minkun-Model-Collection-I/README.md

    - But if λ is too `large`(penalizing the parameters too high), then we will end up with all of these parameters `close to zero`, so the algorithm results in underfitting (fails to fit even the training set).

+## b) Bias & Variance in ML
+ - Bias: the inability for a model to capture the true relationship in the dataset
+ - Variance: the difference in model fits between dataset(training vs test)
+ - The ideal: low bias(in training) & low variance(after testing)
+> Straight line and Squiggly line: